SOUND, VOICE, AND MUSIC FOUNDATION

-BioSonic RepatterningTM is a method of healing that uses tuning forks to attune the nervous system and repattern mind, body, and spirit.
-WWe'll witness through demonstration how this form of energy medicine, based on sonic ratios inherent in nature, has practical applications in the healing arts.
+BioSonic RepatterningTM is a method of healing that uses tuning forks to attune the nervous system and re-pattern mind, body, and spirit.
+We will witness through demonstration how this form of energy medicine, based on sonic ratios inherent in nature, has practical applications in the healing arts.

-Students We will learn the theory and practice of healing with Pythagorean tuning forks through direct experience and group exercises.
-In addition, students we'will explore techniques of ear reception, point stimulation, and overtone healing, and examine numerous case studies representing applications for children, relationships, psychiatric disorders, and addictions.
+Students will learn the theory and practice of healing with Pythagorean tuning forks through direct experience and group exercises.
+In addition, students we will explore techniques of ear reception, point stimulation, and overtone healing, and examine numerous case studies representing applications for children, relationships, psychiatric disorders, and addictions.